nigyta/dfast_core/README.md

 3. PseudoGeneDetection (internal stop codons and frameshifts)
 4. HMMscan against the profile HMM database of TIGRFAM
 5. CDDsearch against COG database from NCBI Conserved Domain Database

+By default, GHOSTX is used to align protein sequences.
+Diamond/BLASTP can be used optionally.
+See [FAQ](docs/FAQ.md).
+(Diamond needs to be installed manually.)

 ### Output
 * Sequence and annotation data in GFF3 and GenBank format